IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Server will have an administratively-managed list of approved client\_ids for accepted clients.
 This list will be updated as new clients are approved or existing clients are removed.
 An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

-The Authorization Server will typically have an administratively managed list of approved Resource Servers.
+The Authorization Server will typically have an administratively-managed list of approved Resource Servers.
 The list of Resource Servers is used in access control decisions to determine if a client has access to a Resource Server.
 These access control decisions take place when an access token is created, are associated with the access token, and may be re-evaluated when an access token is introspected.
 Introspection is initiated by a Resource Server just prior to servicing a client request.
-Introspection can therefore be used to signal token revocation, or provide Resource Server specific authorization results (such as a limited view on the authorized scopes).
+Introspection can therefore be used to signal token revocation, or to provide Resource Server-specific authorization results (such as a limited view on the authorized scopes).

 ## 34.6 IUA Cross Profile Considerations

 The Cross-Enterprise User Assertion ([XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)) Profile provides equivalent functionality as IUA, but for SOAP-based transactions.
 Both [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) and IUA define a transaction to incorporate a token into other IHE transactions accessing protected data.
 These profiles have much in common, but also some remarkable differences:

-- The [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile defines the Get X-User Assertion transaction to retrieve an SAML 2 assertion for authorization, but does not profile the transaction, leaving the details to national extensions and project-specific implementations.
+- The [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile defines the Provide X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not profile the transaction, leaving the details to national extensions and project-specific implementations.
 In contrast, the IUA Profile specifies the analog Get Access Token [ITI-71] for OAuth 2.1-compliant access token.

-- While the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile relies on the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Node Authentication [ITI-19] transaction to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.
+- While the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile relies on the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Authenticate Node [ITI-19] transaction to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.

 - While [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) supports SAML 2 Assertions only, the IUA Profile supports access token in JWT, SAML 2.0 Assertion or custom formats (in case the Token Introspection Option is implemented).